bassignana/streamlit-kruscotto-demo/project-manager.md

 IF some utils are taken from invoice_utils.py others from altri_movimenti_utils.py, copy the util.
 Customization will be needed, now or in the future.

+## Time related months changes

+Flussi di cassa:
+Patch:
+SQL active_cashflow_next_12_months_groupby_casse and passive: change dates near # @ change dates comments cash_flow.py:
+change dates near # @CHANGE DATES comments
+More stable:
+In sql put name like month0, month1 etc. The month are already calculated starting from the current month.
+Then in the app, map monthN names to current month + other 9 months.

 # Security
 - In order for views to 'inherit' the RLS policies, I have to use the